SecurityRAT/securityrat.github.io/pages/securityrat/depl_docker.md

 ---
 title: Docker Deployment
 #keywords: sample
-summary: "Docker deployment is suitable if you want to setup the tool quickly and play around with it.
-It is not suitable for production deployment."
+summary: "Docker deployment is suitable if you want to setup the tool quickly and play around with it."
 sidebar: home_sidebar
 permalink: depl_docker.html
 #simple_map: true